donalhill/bd2dst3pi/README.md

 ```
 Here, the function we have defined points to the specific machine `706` where we called the `jpt` command on `lxplus`.
 So just make sure you always use `706` when doing your `jpt` command.

-Now we can run the following command to launch the notebook in our local browser:
+Now we  run the following command from a terminal in our local machine:
 ```bash
 jptt 8889 8888
 ```
 Note that the first port number mathces the one we specified on `lxplus` above.
 We then choose a different port for your loacl machine.
+When you run this command, you will be asked to put in your CERN user account password (the one you use to login to `lxplus`).

 The final step is to type this into your local web browser:
 ```bash
 localhost:8888
 ```
 which should launch the notbook browser.
-You will need to put in a password, which you will find in the screen output in your `lxplus` session.
-It will look like:
+In your browser, you will need to put in a password, which you will find in the screen output in your `lxplus` session.
+It will look something like this:
 ```
 [I 19:49:51.138 NotebookApp] Loading IPython parallel extension [I 19:49:52.187 NotebookApp] JupyterLab extension loaded from /afs/cern.ch/work/d/dhill/miniconda/envs/bd2dst3pi_env/lib/python3.7/site-packages/jupyterlab